-Today marks my Golden Cancerversary, I am celebrating my 25th anniversary of being diagnosed with leukemia on the 25th of January.
+Today marks my Golden Cancerversary.
+I am celebrating my 25th anniversary of being diagnosed with leukemia on the 25th of January.
 Each year is a milestone, but I have been looking forward to this one for years.
 I can proudly say I have survived for a quarter of a century!

 Even though it was 25 years ago, I can still remember the events that led up to this day and all that followed like it was yesterday.
-I remember the nurses, doctors and my chaplain who helped me get through my treatments.
-I remember sitting in the outpatient clinic with my mom every Monday, Wednesday and Friday.
+I remember the nurses, doctors, and my chaplain who helped me get through my treatments.
+I remember sitting in the outpatient clinic with my mom every Monday, Wednesday, and Friday.
 I remember how scared I was to start high school bald.
 I remember how I felt when a senior at my high school died of undiagnosed leukemia and a month later how I felt when my mentor died.
 I remember how scared and excited I was to finish chemotherapy.
 I remember a good friend coming over with a peach rose to help me celebrate that day.
 I remember going to cancer camp for the first time and the amazing friendships that were created there.
 I remember my Special Wish trip to Disney World.
-I remember running my first half marathon with Team in Training, shaving my head for the St. Baldrick’s Foundation and riding the Zamboni during Hockey Fights Cancer night.
+I remember running my first half marathon with Team in Training, shaving my head for the St. Baldrick’s Foundation, and riding the Zamboni during Hockey Fights Cancer night.
 I remember the cancer patient’s I worked with at UNC and all those who passed away due to cancer and what it felt like to have survivors’ guilt.
 I remember what it felt like to finally feel peace after dealing with depression.
 Lastly, I remember how lucky and blessed I am.

 I recently heard the quote, “You may not end up where you thought you’d be, but you will always end up where you’re meant to be.”
-I never would have imagined that I would end up being a patient at Children’s Hospital, I didn’t think I would ever hear the words “you have cancer” especially as teenager, but I did.
+I would never have imagined that I would end up being a patient at Children’s Hospital, I didn’t think I would ever hear the words “you have cancer” especially as teenager, but I did.
 Why?
 Because God had a plan for me.
 This may not be the path I would have chosen, but it is the path God chose for me.

-I hope you take time today to thank God for everything He has given you and I hope you never forget to love life, live life and cherish every moment.
+I hope you take time today to thank God for everything He has given you, and I hope you never forget to love life, live life, and cherish every moment.